department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 ### Screener Questions
-In order for a Veteran to be recruited for this study, they must answer “Yes” to of the question:
+For a Veteran to be recruited for this study, they must answer “Yes” to both of the questions:
 1. Have you ever filed, or are currently in the process of filing, a disability compensation claim with the VA?
 - 	Yes (Recruit)
 - 	No (Disqualify)

+2. Will you have writing supplies (paper, pencil, or pen) handy during testing to write down notes/ideas if the moderator asks you to jot down things?
+- 	Yes (Recruit)
+- 	No (Disqualify)

 ### Timeline
 Perigean will begin Veteran recruitment on April 24, 2023 Actual user test sessions are projected to commence on May 1, 2023 and end on May 5, 2023.

 ### Prepare
-A pilot session was conducted and recorded on XXX 2023 at XXX eastern standard time using the Zoom.
+A pilot session was conducted and recorded on April XXX 2023 at XXX eastern standard time using the Zoom.
 The participant was a Booz Allen Hamilton employee, XXX.

 ### Research Sessions
 April 10, 2023-May XXX, 2023